 You could choose to run a Facebook group, or a community on a platform such as Mighty Networks, to grow a group of people around you.
 It’s more helpful for your business long term if it is something loosely tied to real estate and not a group for those actively selling or buying as the churn rate would be higher.
 This could be a mums group, a business owners group, or a fixer upper group, but you would be the facilitator and not the focus.
 This helps to grow your network by letting people know you work in real estate and are friendly and approachable, but it's not a place to simply push your listings, that can be done publicly.
 You might prefer to join other existing groups, but if you see a gap, why not fill it.

-You’ll set up forms on your website, so people opt in for some sort of lead magnet, this might be a suburb guide, information on how best to style your home, information about how you market properties, or your current listings in a catalogue.
-It should be something which they will be willing to share their email in exchange for it.
+Whichever you choose, you’ll set up forms on your website, and link to them from social media.
+You can offer downloads or other incentives so people opt in for some sort of lead magnet.
+For real estate, this might be a suburb guide, information on how best to style your home, information about how you market properties, or your current listings in a catalogue.
+This incentive should be something which they will be willing to share their email in exchange for it.

 So that they stay subscribed and start to grow more of an appreciation for your services, you should continue to share valuable content with them, behind the scenes, new listings, or helpful content.